Wishing You a Safe & Happy Holidays From SafetyDocs!

 Carpentry worker wearing a harness and hard hat whilst on the top of framing

-Woodworking presents a variety of hazards that can cause severe injury or even death.
-Here are some of the most common risks associated with woodworking:
+Carpentry work presents a variety of hazards that can cause severe injury or even death.
+Here are some of the most common risks associated with carpentry:

 • Wood dust: In Australia, all wood dust is now classified as carcinogenic (liable to cause cancer).
 Wood dust exposure can lead to respiratory problems like asthma, bronchitis, and cancer.